Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/1 - Web/3 - Script Dialect/README.md

 # Script Dialect

-The Script dialect is a dialect of ONE ananlogous to JavaScript.
+The Script dialect is a dialect of ONE analogous to JavaScript.

 ## Literals

-An element that has no children and whose content does does match any predifined alias or keyword will be interpreted as a literal.
+An element that has no children and whose content does does match any predefined alias or keyword will be interpreted as a literal.
 Any literal that is not in the form of a number or a boolean will be automatically assumed to be a string literal.

 For example: